ParallelTask/dinoloop/wiki/attributes.md

     return id + '_' + user; // xy_john - GET /all/john/images/xy
 }
 ```
 * Order of variables is not important.
-Value injection framework maps `place-holders` to `func-args`.
+Value injection framework maps `placeholders` to `func-args`.
-* Dinoloop uses [url-pattern](https://www.npmjs.com/package/url-pattern) to implement named-segments.
-Have placeholders in your route patterns based on [url-pattern-docs on github](https://github.com/snd/url-pattern)
+* Dinoloop also uses [path-to-regexp](https://github.com/pillarjs/path-to-regexp) (*express uses internally*) to implement named-segments.
+Have placeholders in your route patterns based on [path-to-regexp on github](https://github.com/pillarjs/path-to-regexp)
 ## @HttpDelete(route: string)
 Defines an action that responds to `DELETE` request.
 ```